rehierl/abstract-properties/13-0-document-order/readme.md

 Since each tag corresponds with the enter- or exit-event of the corresponding scope, **parsing** the tag soup of a document tree can be described as **an event-driven process**.
-Based on that, the sub-order of start-tags can be understood to define an **enter-order**, and the sub-order of end-tags to define an **exit-order**.
+Based on that, the subsequence of start-tags can be understood to define an **enter-order**, and the sub-sequence of end-tags to define an **exit-order**.
 Overall, the tag soup of a document tree can be understood to define **an order of events**.

+- start-tag => enter the node's scope and visit it
+- end-tag => exit the node's scope

 Note that a tag soup counts as being **well-formed**, if and only if it consists of pairs of start- and end-tags such that the strings of nodes they define are